chenyuan99/lese.life/index.md

-## Lese
+## About Lese

-You can use the [editor on GitHub](https://github.com/chenyuan99/lese.life/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+[Lese](lese.life) is Web App based on the openCV using Machining Learning Algorithms to conduct garbage classification based on the user uploaded images.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.